Ryclic/ryclic.github.io/_posts/2022-08-31-WannaCry-Analysis.md

 Furthermore, WannaCry continued to spread across networks using these exploits, causing the malware to expand rapidly.

+## Lab Environment
+All of the experimentation with WannaCry in this article was done on a fully isolated [FlareVM](https://github.com/mandiant/flare-vm) box.
+Tools such as Wireshark, Cutter, procmon, and TCPView were used.

+<ins>**Disclaimer**</ins>: Running malware on your own system can be dangerous.
+If you choose to do so, take the proper safety measures to isolate your virtual machine.
+A sample of live WannaCry can be found here: [Source](https://github.com/ytisf/theZoo/blob/master/malware/Binaries/Ransomware.WannaCry/Ransomware.WannaCry.zip)

 ## Infection Analysis
 When detonated, WannaCry creates numerous files on the Desktop, including:
 - @Please_Read_Me@.txt